AhmedBadary/AhmedBadary.github.io/content/research/nlp/txt_proc.md

     :   Identifiers such as "!", "?" are unambiguous; they usually signify the end of a sentence.
     :   The period "." is quite ambiguous, since it can be used in other ways, such as in abbreviations and in decimal number notation.

-3. **Dealing with Ambiguous Idenitifiers:**{: style="color: SteelBlue"}{: .bodyContents4 #bodyContents43}
+3. **Dealing with Ambiguous Identifiers:**{: style="color: SteelBlue"}{: .bodyContents4 #bodyContents43}
-    :   One way of dealing with ambiguous idenitifiers is by building a __Binary Classifier__.
+    :   One way of dealing with ambiguous identifiers is by building a __Binary Classifier__.
-        On a given occurrence of a period, the classifer has to decide between one of "Yes, this is the end of a sentence" or "No, this is not the end of a sentence".
+        On a given occurrence of a period, the classifier has to decide between one of "Yes, this is the end of a sentence" or "No, this is not the end of a sentence".
     :   __Types of Classifiers:__
         * _Decision Trees_
         * _Logistic Regression_